rdkcentral/rdkservices/XCast/doc/XCastPlugin.md

     }
 }
 ```

-<a name="method.onapplicationstatechanged"></a>
+<a name="method.onApplicationStateChanged"></a>
-## *onapplicationstatechanged <sup>method</sup>*
+## *onApplicationStateChanged <sup>method</sup>*

-Notifies whenever an application changes state (due to user activity, an internal error, or other reasons).
-For a singleton application, the `applicationId` parameter is optional.
+provides notification whenever an application changes state (due to user activity, an internal error, or other reasons).
+For singleton applications, the `applicationId` parameter is optional.
 If an application request is denied, fails to fulfill, or the state change is triggered by an internal error, a predefined error string should be included.
 This error may be translated to an XCast client.
  Client Error Mapping Example:
 | Error | Description | HTTP Status Codes |
  | :-------- | :-------- | :-------- |